-... when all is said, we're done.
+... when all is said, we're done.®

-moving the locker rooms and giving them -- the rosters are getting bigger for all teams.
+So we have to fix the infrastructure, and we're looking at moving the locker rooms and giving them -- the rosters are getting bigger for all teams.

 So those are the things when you look at our facilities, okay, how does it impact the student-athletes' experience?